Klbgr/EzStudies/README.md

 # EzStudies

-> The best application available on all plateforms :)
 ![logo](./app/src/main/res/drawable/logo.png)
 ------
 ## Description

 EZStudies is an application made by students for students.
-As a CYU student, using that application can optimize your lifestyle and your workflow.
-Connect to CELCAT, set your travel time and preparation time and the application does the rest.
+As a student at CY Cergu Paris Université, using that application can optimize your lifestyle and your workflow.
+Connect to Celcat, set your travel time and preparation time and the application does the rest.

 ## Collaborators